 Next up is dinner, and you are in luck: For a town its size, Aspen may be one of America’s finest when it comes to food.
 Much of this has to do with how Aspen’s chefs have embraced the “locavore” movement.
 The chefs at such renowned restaurants as Peach's and Element 47 at The Little Nell build their menus around what local, seasonal ingredients are fresh and available.
-In the case of Montagna, they have their own farm in the nearby town of Paonia where their choice ingredients are grown and raised.
 Or check out Meat & Cheese for perfect picnic ingredients.

 As the town’s name might lead you to believe, Rifle, located about 30 minutes west of Glenwood Springs, is a major year-round hunting destination.
 The area has ranked on several lists of top places in the country to hunt, including Field & Stream’s Top 10 Best Public Lands for Elk Hunting.

 The town of Marble is also great for a quick visit to tour its historic downtown, fish in Youle Creek and a trip to the ghost town of Crystal.
 Visitors who make the off-road trek to Crystal are welcomed by a marvelous sight: the 1893 silver-boom Crystal Mill, an eye-catching remnant of the mining activities that influenced settlement in the area.Paddleboard rentals are available for use on Beaver Lake.
 Back in town, stop at the Marble Museum and the Abstract Marble & Gift Shop to browse the crystallized stone that earned the town its name.